Britain’s entire Army would be destroyed in ‘six months to a year’ in a major war

 “There is a requirement across government to remind people that freedom is not free,” Mr Carns added.

-He said he hoped a major review of the UK’s defences, due to be published this spring, would provide an opportunity to "write a new deal for our reserves".
+He said he hoped a major review of the UK’s defences, due to be published in the spring, would provide an opportunity to "write a new deal for our reserves".

 One of the new Labour government’s first acts after winning July’s general election was to launch a thorough “root and branch” assessment of the state of Britain’s military capabilities.